 1.2.2.3.
 Adult fish migration timing has been calculated for Bonneville Dam from count data collected by the Corps since 1938.
-Table BON-4 summarizes adult fish passage timing through 2005.
-The primary passage period and the earliest and latest peaks of migration recorded are listed for each species (except shad).
+Table BON-4 summarizes count periods and peak adult fish passage timing through 2009.
+Table BON-4 includes count periods and the earliest and latest peaks of migration for each species (except shad) at Bonneville Dam.
 Steelhead are counted by video at Bonneville Dam from November 01 through March 31 as described in Table BON-3, but the ESA-listed winter steelhead population passage period is considered to be from November 16 through March as described in Table BON-4.
-Peak winter steelhead migration timing for only the years 1999-2006, and peak lamprey migration timing for only the years 2000-2006 appears in this table.
+Peak winter steelhead migration timing for years 1999-2010 and peak lamprey migration timing for years 2000-2010 appears in this table.